Harry Clay Sharp

-Harry Clay Sharp (1870–1940) was an American doctor and eugenicist.
+Harry Clay Sharp (1870–1940) was an American medical doctor and eugenicist.
 While working as a physician at an Indiana state prison around the turn of the 20th century, Sharp performed some of the first vasectomies for the purposes of sterilization, and helped popularize the procedure as an alternative to castration.
 Sharp was instrumental in the creation of Indiana's 1907 law mandating the sterilization of "confirmed criminals, idiots, imbeciles, and rapists"; this was the first compulsory sterilization law in the United States, and would serve as a model for similar statutes adopted by other states.

 Biography

 Early life

 Sharp was born on December 18, 1870, in Charlestown, Indiana to parents Margaret and James Sharp.
 He was the first of nine children, two of whom died as infants.

 He began studying medicine at Ohio State Medical School, completing his studies at the University of Louisville in Kentucky in 1893.

 Career overview

 In 1895, he began working as a physician at the Indiana Reformatory in Pendleton, Indiana, a state prison which housed convicted criminals and mental patients.
 Sharp took an interest in policy, and was eventually named as State Hospital Superintendent for Indiana and served on the board of trustees of state institutions.

 In 1910, Sharp opened a hospital in West Baden, Indiana with another doctor, C. W. Dowden.
 During World War I, Sharp was the head of the US Army Medical Corp's surgical operating unit in France.

 After the war, Sharp briefly operated a private practice in Indianapolis.
 He then worked as a surgeon of the United States Public Health Service.

 Finally, he worked for nine years as the chief medical officer of the United States Veterans Administration Hospital in Lyons, New Jersey.